Using a primer is generally necessary for painting on various surfaces because the primer is made to make the paint look it’s best and last longer.

 2. If You’re Painting on a Glossy Surface

-If you’re painting on a glossy surface, you should keep in mind to buy a can or two of primer during your trip to the local hardware store.
+If you’re painting on a glossy surface, you should remember to buy a can or two of primer during your trip to the local hardware store.

 Glossy surfaces do not hold paint well, so for your paint to adhere better, a coat of primer or two will help create an ideal surface for painting.

-Additionally, it would help to do light scuffing or sand down the glossy surface you’re planning to paint on before putting primer to help the coat of paint stick even better.
+Additionally, it would help to do light scuffing or sand down the glossy surface you plan to paint on before putting primer to help the coat of paint stick even better.